ldkong1205/MSc-Dissertation/README.md

 #### b.
 Fundamental of CNN
 - Why CNN for image?
 (3 reasons)
-> Some patterns are much smaller than the whole image.
+> Property 1: Some patterns are much smaller than the whole image.
 The neuron doesn't have to see the whole image to discover the pattern.
 Also, connecting to small region requires less parameters.

-> The same patterns appear in different regions.
+> Property 2: The same patterns appear in different regions.

-> Subsampling the pixels will not change the objects (patterns).
+> Property 3: Subsampling the pixels will not change the objects (patterns).

 > |![image](https://github.com/ldkong1205/MSc-Dissertation/blob/master/IMAGE/cnn.png)|
 > |---|

 - Convolution

 #### c.
 The structure of YOLO